 How Quittance can help

 We have helped hundreds of people in Chorley, Lancashire and throughout the UK claim compensation for:

 You should be eligible to make an injury claim if your injury occurred:

 - someone else was to blame, and;

 - that person owed you a duty of care.

 Yes.
 Practically speaking, various other factors can affect whether a successful no win, no fee claim will be possible, such as the specific details of the accident, whether the claim is considered to be low-quantum or whether your chosen solicitor believes your claim has a prospect of success.

-We can give you a definitive answer over the phone.
-Speak to a legal expert now on 0800 612 7456.
+We can give you a clearer answer over the phone.
+Speak to a legal expert now on 0800 376 1001.
 If you prefer, you can check your claim online with our Instant Claim Checker:

 The amount of money you could claim for your injury will depend on: